 In carrying out its institutional and commercial activities, the ENAV Group is exposed to risks that, if not effectively monitored, managed and mitigated, could affect its economic and financial results.
-In this regard, consistently with the architecture of its internal control and risk management system (SCIGR), the Group has
+In this regard, consistently with the architecture of its internal control and risk management system (SCIGR), the Group has adopted an Enterprise Risk Management (ERM) process aimed at identifying, evaluating and monitoring risks Group level and the definition and management of mitigation actions aimed at containing the level of risks within the propensity thresholds approved by the Board of Directors (Risk Appetite).
+The Group has also defined a specific policy and procedure aimed at defining responsibilities, coordination mechanisms and main control activities.

 An analysis of the most significant risks, as defined in the Corporate Risk Profile, for the Group is provided below, assessed with reference to the scenarios outlined in the Group's strategic lines of development.
-For the analysis of purely financial risks, please see the explanatory notes of the Consolidated Financial

-Statements.
+For the analysis of purely financial risks, please see the explanatory notes of the Consolidated Financial Statements.